The “Seattle Squeeze”

 ALASKAN WAY VIADUCT/SR-99 REPLACEMENT TUNNEL PROJECT

-The Washington State Department of Transportation (WSDOT) will demolish the existing overhead roadway and re-route traffic through a new tunnel beneath downtown Seattle.
+The Washington State Department of Transportation (WSDOT) recently demolished the overhead roadway known as the Alaskan Way Viaduct and re-routed traffic through a new tunnel beneath downtown Seattle.

-Early February 2019: The new SR-99 Tunnel will open to all traffic.
+The new SR-99 Tunnel is open to all traffic!
 Please note, there are no downtown exits from the new tunnel.

-- The south portal entrance will be parallel to CenturyLink Field, just west of First Ave S between S King Street and S Royal Brougham Way.
+- The south portal entrance is parallel to CenturyLink Field, just west of First Ave S between S King Street and S Royal Brougham Way.

-- The north portal entrance will be just to the east of Seattle Center, near the intersection of Harrison Street and Sixth Avenue North.
+- The north portal entrance is just to the east of Seattle Center, near the intersection of Harrison Street and Sixth Avenue North.